quadrantsec/meer/README.md

 * PostreSQL - Works exactly the same as the MySQL/MariaDB output but for PostgreSQL

-* Redis - This works the same as Suricata + Redis output support.
+* Redis - Meer can write store data to a Redis database similar to Suricata (list/lpush, rpush, channel/publish or set).

 * "external" support - This allows you to call your own program.
 When an event happens and if the signature specifies the option,  Meer will 'call' your program.
 The EVE/JSON is handed to your program via stdin.
 This can be useful to build custom firewall routines, customer reactions to events,  custom ways to store data, etc.

 * "pipe" support - This allows Meer to write EVE/JSON data to a Unix "named pipe" or FIFO.
 Meer acts as a pipe "writer" and you can have a consumer (reader) on the other side of the "pipe".
 For example,  you might use a program like "Sagan" (https://sagan.io) to analyze the data received via a named pipe.

+* "elasticsearch" support - This allows Meer to write Sagan & Suricata EVE (JSON) data to Elasticseach search.

 # Current Features:

 * Meer is written in C and has a very small memory footprint (only several meg of RAM).
 It also CPU efficient.
 * Fast startup times (under one second).